Hess0r/ansible/README.md

 - ssh key (dictionary, each pair of the key should be an entry)
 - go_version (string: '1.18', '1.17.8', '1.16.15')

-Implementing the use for the following variables is TODO:

 ## Testing

 The playbook can be tested in a docker container.
 To build the base image run the [build.sh](build.sh) script.